“This year, I resolve to be nicer to people who do exactly what I want.” – Unknown

 Write your goals down.
-You can write them in your journal, in your Palm Pilot, or on a cocktail napkin.
+You can write them in your journal, in your Smartphone or iPad, or even on a cocktail napkin.
 The physical act of writing anything down commands that “Google search engine” that is your subconscious mind to attract resources, information, anything you need to attain that goal.
 Further, as soon as you attain one goal, create another.
 Keep a constant “Things to Do List” for your life.
 When writing your goals down, just remember to make them SMART:

 Specific and Simple.
-The subconscious, which is where all behavior comes from, needs clarity and precision.
-Broad goals such as “I will be happier in 2009” are too vague.
-As yourself what specifically would make you happier?
+The subconscious, which is where all behavior comes from, needs clarity and specificity.
+Broad goals such as “I will be happier in 2025” are too vague.
+Ask yourself what specifically would make you happier?
 A new career?
+Better fitness?
+A new home?
 Make that your goal.
-The subconscious is a doer, not a thinker, and it must receive the bottom line, crystal clear bulleted targets: “I’m enrolling in law school.”
+The subconscious is a doer, not a thinker, and it must receive the bottom line, crystal clear bulleted targets like: “I’m enrolling in law school.”
 Or I’m being promoted to vice president.”
 Or “I’m becoming a non-smoker.”
 Don’t flood the engine of the subconscious with TMI (too much information) such as complex business plans and financial projections from the data processing department.

 Achievable.
 All Areas of your Life.
 Act as if you have it now.

 There is no point in chasing after a goal that is unachievable (although with quantum physics, the unachievable is beginning to be a thing of the past).
-It’s an unachievable goal for President George w.
-Bush to hold a third term.
+It’s an unachievable goal for a president to hold a third term.
 There are certain professional standards and limitations that we must honor, and allow them to guide us setting our goals.

 Act as if you have it now, and it is simply a matter of time before it becomes reality.
-This is not delusion …unless of course you are constantly affirming that you are the Queen of England.
+This is not delusion… unless of course you are constantly affirming that you are the Queen of England.
+(Hey, I’d love to be a starting pitcher for the Dodgers, but I digress).
 You begin calling yourself to a higher level, clearing fears and obstacles out of your way, and summoning all the forces of the environment to fall in line with the new you.
 It is rehearsal.
 It’s training your subconscious to draw its attention to your goal to manifest it.
 You will be shocked and amazed at how many “coincidences” begin occurring when you stand in your commitment.

 Realistic and Responsible.
 Our goals must be realistic.
-I can hardly expect to become an attorney if I have not completed law school and passed the Bar Exam.
+One can hardly expect to become an attorney if they have not completed law school and passed the Bar Exam.
 Our goals must be in line with our training, experience, as well as our desires.

 Timed and Toward.
 Give your goal a deadline (first quarter of the next year by March, in 5 years, etc).
 If you miss the deadline, no need to beat yourself up.
 Simply reset it and re-commit.
 Quantifying and qualifying goals keep us in action and fosters a fun, sportsmanlike spirit about it.
 When we simply say: “I’m becoming a better golfer,” then losing just one stroke has technically made you a better golfer.
 Setting a specific goal (“I’m consistently scoring within 3 points of par by the end of this year” gives you a healthy sense of urgency in attaining your goal.